Artoriuz/ArtCNN/ONNX/Experiments/README.md

 # ArtCNN_R8F64_BF
 Same as the normal R8F64 but without biases ("BF" stands for "bias-free").

-# ArtCNN_R8F64_GELU
-Same as the normal R8F64 but with GELU activations.

 # ArtCNN_R8F64_AA
 Same as the normal R8F64 but trained with images downsampled with point to add aliasing.
 This model shifts the image.